 Long version: Through the centuries the historic Fleet has never been quite sure.
 It's one of the capital's underground rivers.
 Well, it's underground today but in the Middle Ages they were sailing boats up it as far as King's Cross.
 Not to put too fine a point on it, the Fleet is London's second most important river.
 Indeed, it's a large part of the reason London is where it is!
 It rises in North London at Kenwood and Hampstead ponds and flows down to the Thames.
 The walk is part dowsing, part water-witching, part urban geography.
 It goes without saying that we'll discover the above-ground clues as to where the river now flows beneath the surface.
 We'll discover to dis-cover.
 We'll see what's there today – and see what was there.
 Because Sue's going to "summon up spirits from the vasty deep" of London's history.
 You'll hear tales about the many famous buildings – priories, prisons, gardens, a market, a nunnery, and water wells – along the Fleet's banks.
 And they're not just "free-floating" tales.
 Which is by way of saying, those structures weren't there by chance.
 By walk's end you'll understand the "whys" as well as the "wheres" and "whats."
 You'll have the Fleet in your veins, the pulse of centuries.
 You'll be able to navigate – surely the mot juste – past those priories, prisons, gardens, water wells, etc. And understand how they relate to this critically important river in London's history.
 There's more.
 Getting really down and dirty we'll discover why the Fleet is buried beneath the surface and how it makes its presence felt even today.
 All told it's a mucky, murky tale and trail – and all the more fascinating for being so!
 Guided by Sue.

-The Lost World of the River Fleet walk takes place at 2.30 pm on Sunday, April 14.
+The Lost World of the River Fleet walk takes place at 2.30 pm on Sunday, April 14 and at 10.45 am on Saturday, August 10.
 The meeting point for The Lost World of the River Fleet walk is just outside the exit of BlackfriarsTube.

 "London's best city tours" The Telegraph